debpal/BharatFinTrack/docs/userguide.rst

 SIP Comparison with Government Securities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following code displays a bar plot comparing SIP returns over time for the ``TRI`` data of the ``NIFTY MIDCAP150 MOMENTUM 50`` index and government securities with an assumed yield.
+The following code displays a bar plot comparing SIP returns over time for the ``TRI`` data of an index and government securities with an assumed yield.

 .. code-block:: python